How to stay safe in and around water

-- Make sure you know your location, so if you need to dial 999 you know exactly where you are if you or someone else gets into trouble.
+- Know your location, so if you need to dial 999 you know exactly where you are if you or someone else gets into trouble.
 We recommend you use the What3Words app to help locate yourself and others.

-- Be aware of hidden dangers in the water.
-Although water might look calm on the surface, strong undercurrents can pull even the strongest of swimmers underwater.
+- Be aware of hidden dangers.
+Water might look calm on the surface but strong undercurrents can pull even the strongest of swimmers under.
 Underwater plants can also be a drowning hazard if you get stuck.